vikrantpagare/MySQL-warehousing/README.md

 Subject-Oriented:
 The data is organized around key business subjects, like sales or customers, to support business analysis.

-In this project we will implement the core concepts like Fact Table and Dimension Table , Dimensional Modeling particularly Star Schema
+### 🔵In this project we will implement the core concepts of data warehousing like

+🔹ETL workflow

+🔹2 layered ETL Architecture

+🔹Fact Table and Dimension Table

+🔹Dimensional Modeling particularly Star Schema